 - a wood floor cleaner because more than 90% of our home floors are natural wood

 - a glass cleaner to clean the fingerprints and smudges off the appliances, glass doors and mirrors

 - a scouring powder to scrub away the tough soap scum and other gunk

-With these 6 items I can clean every surface of my house house quickly and effectively.
+With these items, I can clean every surface of my house quickly and effectively.

 Where am I getting these products from frugally?

 Most natural brands of cleaners are easily more expensive than their competitors on the cleaning shelves at the store.
-In fact some can be marked up pretty high making it seem impossible to use them and stay in a budget.
+In fact, some can be marked up pretty high making it seem impossible to use them and stay on a budget.

 And here’s the biggest turn on for me… you can order online and they deliver to your home!